 Below is a picture of Tom's gold-winged car at Northampton the day after his World Final victory with his trophy on the front of the car:

-Tom Harris built cars are proving to be very successful with 2 Paul Harrison winning his 4th British Championship in a Harris Motorsport tarmac car at Birmingham.
+Tom Harris built cars proved to be very successful during the 2014 season with 2 Paul Harrison winning his 4th British Championship in a Harris Motorsport tarmac car at Birmingham.
 Three of the first four finishers were in cars built by Tom.